viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 ![](pictures/interconn_added.png)

-Now we can let the automation do the rest of the work.
+Now we can let the automation do the rest of the work, i.e., connect the clock and reset signals.

 "Run Connection Automation" appears on the top of the diagram.
 Click on it.
 Select "All Automation", leave default values unchanged (the automation will connect the clock and reset signals based on AXI connections we made), and click OK.

+Another Vivado magic happens, and we now have an almost final diagram.

+The last step is to connect MIG.aresetn with ram_interconnect.M00_ARESETN manually (this makes both aresetn signals connected to peripheral_aresetn of a new Processor System Reset IP, which the automation created).
+The Connection Automation didn't do this last connection for me.

-Another Vivado magic happens, and we now have the final diagram.
-I moved IPs around for more clarity before I took this snapshot:
+I moved IPs around for more clarity before I took this final snapshot:

 ![](pictures/final_diagram.png)